Course Information Online

 Please note that the textbook information entered into CourseWorks Canvas need not be complete, and can be edited and updated at any time.
 Even if a course does not have required textbooks, we ask you to please indicate this in CourseWorks Canvas.

 Instructions for Adding Textbook Information to CourseWorks Canvas:

-2. If there are NO required textbooks for your course, click the "No textbooks" check-box under "Textbook Information," and then click "Save."
+3. If NO textbooks are required for your course, click the "No Textbooks" check box under "Textbook Information."

-3. If there ARE required textbooks for your course, click the "Add Textbooks" button on the top menu bar.
+4. If textbooks ARE required for your course, click the "Add Textbooks" button on the top menu bar.